VirgilSecurity/demo-twilio-backend-nodejs/README.md

 Install all the package dependencies and start the application using next commands:

-> **IMPORTANT** Make sure you set the variables in `config.jsom` before you try to start the server.
+> **IMPORTANT** Make sure you set the variables in `config.json` before you try to start the server.
 It won't work without these.

 ```
 $ npm install